COVID-19 (Coronavirus) Update

 - Get tested 3-5 days after travel AND stay home for 7 days after travel.

-- Even if you test negative, stay home for the full seven days.
+- Even if you test negative, stay home for the full 7 days.

-- If your test is positive, stay home and follow the COVID-19 diagnosis protocols.
+- If your test is positive, stay home and follow the COVID-19 Diagnosis protocols.